dropbox/stone/README.rst

 A struct is a type made up of other types::

    struct Space
-       "The space quota info for a user."
+       "The space quota info for a user.

+       This can be multi-line."

        quota UInt64
            "The user's total quota allocation (bytes)."